 Currently advanced residual prediction (ARP) refers top and left neighbouring block’s ARP weight to derive context, which needs additional line buffer.
 In addition, ARP uses two weights in all merge mode and AMVP mode, which needs a lot of encoder searches.
 The usage of two weight means three searches are needed to decide a weight.
 Small number of candidate is important in merge mode because accurate estimation is needed to achieve a good coding efficiency.
 This proposal presents a simplification method to remove line buffer in advanced residual prediction (ARP) context derivation and reduce the number of weight candidates.

 Proposal

-Line buffer reduction
+Line buffer removal

 Line buffer is eliminated by removing top (condA) neighbouring block reference in ARP context derivation.

 Table H-31 – Specification of ctxIdxInc using left and above syntax elements